synopse/mORMot/ReadMe.txt

 [See below if you upgrade from 1.17 revision]

-Synopse mORMot is a Client-Server ORM and Service Oriented Architecture framework for Delphi 6 up to XE7, targeting Win32 and Win64 platforms.
+Synopse mORMot is an Open Source Client-Server ORM SOA MVC framework for Delphi 6 up to XE7 and FPC, targeting Win/Linux for the server, and any platform for clients (including mobile or AJAX).

-The main two features of mORMot are therefore:
+The main features of mORMot are therefore:

- - Client-Server ORM/ODM: objects persistence and remote access;
+ - ORM/ODM: objects persistence on almost any database (SQL or NoSQL);
- - Client-Server Services: remote call of high-level data process.
+ - SOA: organize your business logic into REST services;
+ - Clients: consume your data or services from any platform, via ORM/SOA APIs;
+ - Web MVC: publish your ORM/SOA process as responsive Web Applications.

+With local or remote access, via an auto-configuring Client-Server REST design.

 Due to its modular design, switch from a Client-Server architecture over HTTP, named pipes or GDI messages into a stand-alone application is just a matter of mORMot classes initialization.